StackVista/stackstate-docs/configure/topology/debug-topology-synchronization.md

 ## Troubleshooting steps

-1. Confirm the custom synchronization is running:
+1. Confirm that a custom synchronization is running:
    - Use the StackState CLI to [list all topology synchronization streams](debug-topology-synchronization.md#list-all-topology-synchronization-streams).
    - The synchronization should be included in the list and have created components/relations.
    - If a custom synchronization is not listed, you will need to [recreate the synchronization](/configure/topology/sync.md).